 Do Parrots Live Better In Captivity?

-Of course, human beings have been keeping parrots as pets for thousands of years.
-This gives us plenty of time to study just how long parrots can live in captivity.
-We can also see the benefits that human intervention can provide in the lives of these birds.
+Of course, humans have been keeping parrots as pets for thousands of years.
+This has given us time to study just how long parrots can live in captivity.
+We can also see the benefits that human intervention can provide.
 These include:

 A captive parrot will almost always go through fewer hardships than a wild one.
 This is especially true in the past few years.
 Predators, weather, and diseases are the first things that wild parrots will endure.